formkit/docs-content/_install/nuxt.md

 })
 ```

-That's it!
-An unstyled FormKit is now registered using the default config and you can start using the `<FormKit>` component.
+Though unstyled, FormKit is now registered using the default config and you can start using the `<FormKit>` component.